 Transactions in foreign currencies are initially recorded at the functional currency rate prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated into the respective functional currency of the entity at the rates prevailing on the reporting period date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the initial transaction dates.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rate on the date when the fair value is re-measured.

-Non-monetary items measured in terms of historical cost in a foreign currency are not retranslated.
+Non-monetary items measured in terms of historical cost in a foreign currency are not retranslated. -